 A wise man once said, “Know thyself”—but a wiser man said, “The heart is deceitful above all things, and desperately wicked; who can know it?”
 (Jeremiah 17:9).

 Ours is a culture that places a growing emphasis on doing what feels right, looking to the heart as the ultimate discerner between right and wrong.
 We fail to comprehend that the human heart is a labyrinth of self-deception, ignorance, and ulterior motives, and that for only five tickets, a better moral compass is available at any Chuck E. Cheese’s.
 Granted, it spins wildly and points in no particular direction, but it’s still a marked improvement over active deception.
 The point to take home from Jeremiah’s inspired rhetoric is that, even with the best of intentions, we cannot expect to navigate the corridors of our own hearts in their natural state.

 Does this mean, then, that the heart is a lost cause?
 If the human heart is so unknowable, so vile, should our goal then be to keep ourselves away from it?
 Should we seek to quarantine it, lock it in a box and keep it hidden away?

 On the contrary!
 The Bible reveals that not only is it possible, it is essential for salvation that we come to know and understand the condition of our own hearts.

 The disciples understood this when they prayed to God for guidance in replacing Judas after his betrayal of Christ and subsequent suicide.
 They began their prayer, “You, O Lord, who know the hearts of all” (Acts 1:24).
 The Greek shows us that the disciples address God as the kardiognōstēs, literally “the Heart-Knower.”
-Our God possesses a perfect working knowledge of the state of every heart on the face of this planet, which includes yours and mine—knowledge He is willing to share with us.
+Our God possesses a perfect working knowledge of the state of every heart on the face of this planet, which includes yours and mine.

 A serious heart condition